ibm-cloud-docs/vpc/block_storage_vpc_create.md

 1. In the Virtual server for VPC provisioning page, select Server type, Location, OS, Profile, Placement Group, and so on.
 For more information about provisioning the instance, see [Creating a virtual server instance with the UI](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui#creating-virtual-servers-ui).
 1. The details of the boot volume that is to be created are displayed on the page.
 You can edit the boot volume by clicking the **Edit icon** ![Edit icon](../icons/edit-tagging.svg "Edit") to change the size, specify encryption, and add any user tags to identify this resource.
 1. To create a data volume and attach it to the instance, in the **Data volumes** section of the instance provisioning page, click **Create**.
 In the side panel, specify the volume details.
-   1. You have the option to import data from a snaphot by clicking the **Import from snapshot** toggle.
+   1. You can import data from a snapshot by clicking the **Import from snapshot** toggle.
 Select an available snapshot from the list, or locate the snapshot by its CRN.
    1. Specify a unique, meaningful name for your volume.
 For example, it can be a name that describes your compute or workload function.
 The volume name must begin with a lowercase letter.
 The name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-).
-Volume names must be unique the entire VPC infrastructure.
+Volume names must be unique to your VPC.
 You can edit the name later if you want.
    1. Auto-delete feature is disabled by default.
 If you want the volume to be deleted when the attached virtual server instance is deleted, click the toggle to enable the feature.
    1. Resource group and location are inherited from the instance.
 These values can't be changed.
    1. You can specify optional user tags to associate with this volume.
 For more information about organizing resources with user tags, see [Working with tags](/docs/account?topic=account-tag&interface=ui).